Upper Primary (ages 9 to 12)

 It is important to bring the child out into the world.

-Children at this age often suggest, plan and budget for outings – these might be individual, small groups or for the whole class – such as attending the Western Australian Symphony Orchestra (WASO) open rehearsals in Perth, visiting the Perth Zoo, and enjoying an exhibition at the Maritime Museum.
+Children at this age often suggest, plan, and budget for outings – these might be individual, small groups, or for the whole class – such as attending the Western Australian Symphony Orchestra (WASO) open rehearsals in Perth, visiting the Perth Zoo, and enjoying an exhibition at the WA Museum Boola Bardip.

 The Montessori National Curriculum is approved by the Australian Curriculum, Assessment and Reporting Authority (ACARA).